Plzeň (Pilsen) Czech Republic: all you need to know about Pilsen City

 Train from Prague to Pilsen

-Read also: How to get from Prague airport to city centre or railway station here »
+Read also: How to get from Prague airport to city centre or train station here »

-Coming to Pilsen by a train is possible even from the direction of Germany.
+Coming to Pilsen by train is possible even from the direction of Germany.
 Plzeň has a direct train connection with the Bavarian Capital Munich.
 The journey takes 4 hours.
+Or you can come to Pilsen from Nuremberg, but you have to change twice.
 Read our detailed guide about How to get to Pilsen from Prague, Munich and Nuremberg »

 In comparison to other cities Pilsen is extraordinary in that fact that all of the historical sightseeing places are located within one area of the city center.